 Why do we celebrate International Women’s Day?

-International Women’s Day is a global day to celebrate our collective efforts as women.
-It also serves as a reminder that there is still much work to be done to achieve gender equality.
+International Women’s Day is a global day to celebrate our collective efforts as women and to remind us that there is still much work to be done to achieve gender equality.

 Achieving gender equality